ryanspletzer/ryanspletzer.github.io/_posts/2023-08-16-priorities-text-file.md

-As an added bonus, keeping it on my desktop keeps it within a very short reach helps me load it up semi-instantly without worrying about waiting for a heavier program like OneNote, or the browser where I have to subsequently navigate to a web page -- on top of simplicity, time-to-first-edit is another key aspect to ensuring your priority tracking stays viable and can scale during busy times.
+As an added bonus, keeping it on my desktop keeps it within a very short reach helps me load it up semi-instantly without worrying about waiting for a heavier program like OneNote, or the browser where I have to subsequently navigate to a web page -- on top of simplicity, time-to-first-edit is another key aspect to ensuring your priority tracking stays viable and can scale during hectic and busy time periods.

+With a sea of productivity tracking tools out there, there is definitely no "one size fits all," but I would challenge you to think through if your tracking is as simple as it can be, and ensure that your methodology and tools are working _for_ you, rather that you working for the tool.